 The Global Music Publishing Market Streaming Shifts the Conversation

-The 20,000 Foot View: The effects of music streaming having supplanted both the download and the CD as the mainstream format for recorded music (accounting for XXX of total recorded revenue in 2018) are being keenly felt across the music publishing industry.
+The 20,000 Foot View: The effects of music streaming having supplanted both the download and the CD as the mainstream format for recorded music (accounting for of total recorded revenue in 2018) are being keenly felt across the music publishing industry.
 The DNA of streaming consumption (playlists, lower mechanical royalties, less revenue on average for superstar catalogue) has firmly shifted the goal posts in market influence, meaning the position to drive the overall publishing market is increasingly up for grabs.
 2018 music publisher market shares reveal where the change is most apparent across both companies and regions.

 - Music publishing revenue grew by year-on-year (YoY) in 2018 to billion in revenue